 The water quality criteria that will govern the site is the runoff reduction standard, and this standard requires that at least 60% of the total WQCV from the site is detained and infiltrated or evaporated from the site.
-The total WQCV is 0.070 acre-feet and is based on the disturbed and non-excluded area, shown with a light green background on the drainage plan.
-The WQCV generated and contained by the by wastewater treatment ponds is 0.043 acre-feet resulting in 62% of the WQCV from the site to be contained and evaporated from the site.
+The total WQCV is 0.052 acre-feet and isr n a light green using the MHFD UD-BMP for background on the drainage plan.
+The Lift Station is in rea.
+The WQCV complete the calculations for generated and contained by the by wastewater trea ing in 68.7% of runoff reduction the WQCV from the site to be contained and evapor

 The areas are divided into off-site (OS) areas and on-site areas (A) to help define and clarify the areas that are counted for the WQCV.
-All other reporting states the total disturbed (including the sewer line and lift station is 17 ac) verify this number - you do not need to include the other excluded sites in the calc of the WQCV for the disturbed area